-The street plan for the Pleasant Valley/ North Carver area is shown in Figure 18.
-Roadways with a functional classification of collector, arterial, and neighborhood street, are shown-the local street network will be established over time by development.
+The street plan for the Pleasant Valley/North Carver area is shown in Figure 17.
+Roadways with a functional classification of collector, arterial, and neighborhood street are shown the local street network will be established over time by development.
 Development code standards will guide the creation of this fine-grained local street system to implement a connected, walkable series of neighborhoods.

-North-south connectivity is provided by 172nd Avenue on the western edge of the study area and by Foster Road (see next page).
+North-south connectivity is provided by 172nd Avenue on the western edge of the study area and by the proposed Foster Parkway on the east (see Parkway recommendations, page 36).
 Major east-west connections include Cheldelin Road, Hemrich Road, Sunnyside/Vogel Roads, and OR Highway 212.